20th Infantry Regiment (United States)

 The 20th Infantry Regiment ("Sykes' Regulars") is a United States Army infantry regiment.
 Currently only the 5th Battalion of the 20th Infantry still exists.
-Stationed at Joint Base Lewis-McChord and part of the 1st Stryker Brigade Combat Team, 2nd Infantry Division, 5-20 Infantry was one of the original battalions selected to take part in the testing and fielding of the Army's new Stryker vehicle.
+Stationed at Joint Base Lewis-McChord and part of the 1st Stryker Brigade Combat Team, 2nd Infantry Division, 5-20 Infantry was one of the original battalions selected to take part in the testing and fielding of the U.S. Army's then-new Stryker vehicle.

 History

 Creation

 The regiment was organized on 6 June 1862 at Fort Independence (Massachusetts), as the 2nd Battalion of the 11th Infantry, one of the nine "three-battalion" regiments of regulars, each battalion containing eight companies of infantry, in contrast to the original ten regular regiments of infantry, which were organized on the traditional ten-company line.
 The 20th Infantry was first led by General George Sykes in the Battle of Bull Run.

 Following the US Civil War, the Army was reorganized by Congress in July 1866, and the 11th was divided into three regiments, each battalion receiving two additional companies and being organized along traditional lines.
 The 1st Battalion retained the designation of the 11th Infantry, while the 2nd Battalion became the 20th Infantry and the 3rd Battalion the 29th Infantry.

-In 1869 the Regiment was Headquartered at Fort Snelling with two Companies at Fort Ripley.
+In 1869 the Regiment was headquartered at Fort Snelling, Minnesota, with two companies at Fort Ripley.